 The world needs more diverse yoga teachers of all ages, backgrounds, and experiences.
 Whatever might make you feel nervous to teach is likely to be your superpower as a teacher.
 Your authenticity and humanity will be exactly what allows you to help students best.

 You can be a yoga teacher.

 I direct the Carolina Yoga Company’s yoga teacher trainings.
-We offer our 200-hour (i.e., entry-level) program in three formats.
-These allow for both locals and visitors to enjoy our programs.
+We offer our 200-hour (i.e., entry-level) program in an eight-month format that meets the second weekend of each month, September through April.
+This allows for both locals and visitors to enjoy our programs.
 We meet at Carrboro Yoga in a custom-designed training room.
 Carrboro is convenient to Chapel Hill, Hillsborough, Durham, Raleigh, Pittsboro, and Burlington, NC.

 Our programs have run since 2011.
 They reflect our studio’s responsible eclecticism and commitment to the highest professional standards.
 I would love to talk to you about what we offer!
-Start by reading about our formats.
+Here are the steps toward applying.

 The Professional Yoga Teacher’s Handbook explains how to evaluate your options as you choose a teacher training.
 Download the workbook file keyed to the book and you’ll be prompted to journal on where you’re coming from as a student and where you’d like to go as a teacher.

-When you’re ready to apply, reach out to me to express your interest.
+When you’re ready to apply, schedule a discovery call with me.
 I’ll invite you to a class with me and encourage you to talk to our current and former students, so you can hear about their experience and see where you might expect to be when you graduate YTT.

 Just as it does in a dinner party or a restaurant, lighting plays an important role in setting a mood and making your guests comfortable in yoga and movement classes.
 While we all have personal preferences, here are some general guidelines for creating the best lighting for class.Read more